-- 1 Jews would invite non-Jews to their Seders and explain to them what's going on, using our (free) mini-book, WHY PASSOVER MATTERS; - 2 Non-Jews would hold mini-Seders using WHY PASSOVER MATTERS; + - 3 We would hold an actual (televised) Seder, at potentially lethal Covid-19 coronavirus, forced us to rethink the 2020 GLOBAL PASSOVER SEDERTM, since the pandemic prevents people from gathering together, in person, to celebrate Passover... or for any other reason.
-Instead, we want to use the 2020 GLOBAL PASSOVER SEDERTM to enlighten and entertain people, in the USA, Canada, Israel, and around the world, who are stuck at home (or in quarantine) on Passover, which begins at sundown on April 8, 2020.
+- Jews would invite non-Jews to their Seders and explain to them what's going on, using our (free) mini-book, WHY PASSOVER MATTERS; - 2 Non-Jews would hold mini-Seders using WHY PASSOVER MATTERS; + - We would hold an actual (televised) Seder, at the Lincoln Depot Museum in Peekskill, NY - we wanted a non-Jewish venue, to prove that Passover is a universal holiday, and Abraham Lincoln was the American Moses, who freed the slaves.

+LET US FURTHER EXPLAIN that the plague of 2020-21, caused by the potentially lethal Covid-19 coronavirus, forced us to rethink the GLOBAL PASSOVER SEDER[TM], since the pandemic prevents people from gathering together, in person, to celebrate Passover... or for any other reason.
+We want to use the GLOBAL PASSOVER SEDER[TM] to enlighten and entertain people, in the USA, Canada, Israel, and around the world, on Passover, which begins at sundown on April 15, 2022.